NYT received Trump tax returns: he has not paid taxes in years

 Name fee and two successful buildings

 Trump's evasion of income tax is one of the most striking discoveries in his tax returns, especially given the huge amounts of income listed elsewhere in those documents.
 Trump's net income from his fame - his 50 percent stake in The Apprentice, along with fees for using his name (the Trump Organization has over 500 organizations) - was $ 427,4 million through 2018.
-He made another $ 176,5 million in profit from investments in two highly successful office buildings.
+He earned another $ 176,5 million from investments in two highly successful office buildings.

-According to the Times, the iconic skyscraper, located on Manhattan's Fifth Avenue, “reliably brought in over $ 20 million a year, for a total of $ 2000 million since 336,3.”
+According to the Times, the iconic skyscraper, located on Manhattan's Fifth Avenue, “reliably brought in more than $ 20 million a year, for a total of $ 2000 million since 336,3.”
 Trump's stake in two office towers in New York and San Francisco also performed well, reaching $ 176,5 million at the end of 2018, according to the publication.

 Analysis of financial statements revealed a pattern in how the president was paid for various projects.
 Between 2010 and 2018, Trump wrote off an estimated $ 26 million in unexplained "consulting fees" as selling expenses on nearly all of his projects.
 The president's eldest daughter, Ivanka Trump, appears to have previously received royalties, despite being an employee of the Trump Organization.